Sakura Kinomoto: The Cards

-Sakura has a differing amount of useable cards depending on the source material: 19 in the original manga, 53 in the expanded Anime and Film series.
+Sakura has a differing amount of usable cards depending on the source material: 19 in the original manga and 53 in the expanded anime and film series.
 However, all of the cards fit in some way under the Six Major Cards, which grant Sakura their respective abilities.
-In the second film, three special cards also exist; The Nothing (Stronger than all other cards combined), The Nameless Card (A personification of romantic love), and The Hope (Complete counter to The Nothing).
+In the second film, three special cards also exist; The Nothing (Strong as all other cards combined), The Nameless Card (A personification of romantic love), and The Hope (Complete counter to The Nothing).

 The Clear Cards are new cards that started to appear after the Sakura Cards had turned blank and clear.
 It was revealed, in Chapter 23, that new cards were created by Sakura herself without realizing it, due to the growth of her magical powers.
 Unlike either the Clow Cards or Sakura Cards, they do not begin with "The" before the name of the card.
 In addition, the Clear Cards have two kanji in their Chinese/Japanese name, as opposed to one in the Clow Cards and Sakura Cards (with the exception of The Hope, which also has two kanji).